ripienaar/free-for-dev/README.md

   * [everystep-automation.com](https://www.everystep-automation.com/) — Records and replays all steps made in a web browser and creates scripts,... free with fewer options
   * [Gremlin](https://www.gremlin.com/gremlin-free-software) — Gremlin's Chaos Engineering tools allow you to safely, securely, and simply inject failure into your systems to find weaknesses before they cause customer-facing issues.
 Gremlin Free provides access to Shutdown and CPU attacks on up to 5 hosts or containers.
   * [gridlastic.com](https://www.gridlastic.com/) — Selenium Grid testing with free plan up to 4 simultaneous selenium nodes/10 grid starts/4,000 test minutes/month
+  * [katalon.com] (https://katalon.com) - Provides a testing platform that can help teams of all sizes at different levels of testing maturity, including  Katalon Studio, TestOps (+ Visual Testing free),TestCloud and Katalon Recorder.
   * [loadmill.com](https://www.loadmill.com/) - Automatically create API and load tests by analyzing network traffic.
 Simulate up to 50 concurrent users for up to 60 minutes for free every month.
   * [preflight.com](https://preflight.com) - No-code automated web testing.
 Record tests on your browser that are resilient to UI changes and run them on Windows machines.
 Integrate with your CI/CD.
 The free plan includes 50 test runs per month with video, HTML sessions and more.
   * [percy.io](https://percy.io) - Add visual testing to any web app, static site, style guide, or component library.
 Unlimited team members, Demo app and unlimited projects, 5,000 snapshots / month.
   * [saucelabs.com](https://saucelabs.com/) — Cross browser testing, Selenium testing and mobile testing, [free for Open Source](https://saucelabs.com/open-source)
   * [snippets.uilicious.com](https://snippets.uilicious.com) - It's like CodePen, but for cross browser testing.
 UI-licious lets write tests like user stories, and offers a free platform - UI-licious Snippets - that allows you to run unlimited number of tests on Chrome for free with no sign up requred, for up to 3 minutes per test run.
 Found a bug?
 You can simply copy the unique url to your test to show your devs exactly how to reproduce the bug.
+  * [SOAP UI] (https://www.soapui.org/] - This open-source API testing tool is designed for REST and SOAP Web Services.
+Some vital features include automated functional, performance, regression, and security testing
   * [testingbot.com](https://testingbot.com/) — Selenium Browser and Device Testing, [free for Open Source](https://testingbot.com/open-source)
   * [Testspace.com](https://testspace.com/) - A Dashboard for publishing automated test results and a Framework for implementing manual tests as code using GitHub.
 The service is [free for Open Source](https://github.com/marketplace/testspace-com) accounts for 450 results per month.
   * [tesults.com](https://www.tesults.com) — Test results reporting and test case management.
 Integrates with popular test frameworks.
 Open Source software developers, individuals, educators, and small teams getting started can request discounted and free offerings beyond basic free project.
+  * [Taurus] (https://gettaurus.org) - User can write test script via a single YAML file in a text editor, then execute on Taurus with command in the terminal for API Testing
   * [websitepulse.com](https://www.websitepulse.com/tools/) — Various free network and server tools.
   * [qase.io](https://qase.io) - Test management system for Dev and QA teams.
 Manage test cases, compose test runs, perform test runs, track defects and measure impact.
 The free tier includes all core features, with 500Mb available for attachments and up to 3 users.
   * [knapsackpro.com](https://knapsackpro.com) - Speed up your tests with optimal test suite parallelisation on any CI provider.
 Split Ruby, JavaScript tests on parallel CI nodes to save time.
 Free plan for up to 10 minutes test files and free unlimited plan for Open Source projects.